Septic Systems

 Septic system construction is regulated under the Ontario Building Code, but maintenance, including pumping and inspection, is a homeowner responsibility.
 Some regions have mandatory septic inspections every five years by the municipality or conservation authority, and some have grants to help property owners conduct necessary repairs and upgrades, but these are variable across the province.

-Take action to ensure your septic system is in good working order:
+Take action to ensure your own septic system is in good working order, and stays that way.
+Some tips:

 • have a licensed technician inspect the system, pump out the tank, and install an effluent filter